Aloshi/EmulationStation/README.md

 `%ROM_RAW%`	- Replaced with the unescaped, absolute path to the selected ROM.
 If your emulator is picky about paths, you might want to use this instead of %ROM%, but enclosed in quotes.

+See [SYSTEMS.md](SYSTEMS.md) for some live examples in EmulationStation.

 gamelist.xml
 ============